yoshihikosuzuki/ClassPro/README.md

 ## Limitations

-- ClassPro cannot be accurate for noisy reads (at least in the current implementation) because it leverages the coherence principle of read profiles for k-mer classificaion.
-High noise violates this principle.
-- Low-copy (>2) repeat-mers are one of the most dificult types for ClassPro.
-For example, if all the k-mers except error-mers in a single read profile are three-copy repeat-mers with an average count of 60 given the average diploid sequencing coverage is 40, then it is very possible that those k-mers are diplo-mers rather than repeat-mers, and vice versa.
-Thus, the classification accuracy tends to be low around such regions.
-This is not so much harmful for read alignment and genome assembly, but is for direct identification of haplotype-specific k-mers from the k-mer classification.
+- In the current implementation ClassPro assumes only HiFi reads as input and the same performance is not guaranteed for noisy reads such as ONT reads.
+We are currently working on this.
+- We do not accept polyploid genomes.
+Generalization to polyploid genomes is one future direction, although it will take some time.

 ## TODOs

 - For an initial separation between diplo-mers and repeat-mers, ClassPro uses a loose threshold $\theta_{\text R}$ between diplo-mers and repeat-mers, where $\theta_{\text R} := c_{\text D}$ + `N_SIGMA_RCOV` * $\sqrt{c_{\text D}}$ and `N_SIGMA_RCOV` is a hyperparameter defined in `const.c`, and ClassPro does not find a wall inside repeat regions.
 When k-mer counts are gradually increasing from $<\theta_{\text R}$ to $>\theta_{\text R}$, the current implementation does not recognize intervals around the boundary well.
+Fix this.
 - Integrate the profile visualizer into this repository.
+- Accept fastx input in ClassGS
+- Efficient generation of consensus k-mer classifications.